microsoft/WhatTheHack/054-AzureLoadTesting/Student/Challenge-03.md

 ## Success Criteria

-- Create an Azure Load Testing Service.
-- Run your load tests and establish a baseline.
+- Show your load tests run in Azure Load Testing service and what your performance baseline is.
 - Show that you can run the same load test and change parameters to hit different environments.

 ## Learning Resources